djjtyn/bookLookUp/README.md

  Google Books API, allowing the user to search for a particular query, allow the screen to show a loading gif while the user is searching, outputting this response data in a particular way, allowing the pagination buttons to load pages in the results and scrolling to the top of of the book list for every newly loaded page of results in a timely manner.
+ Javascript is also used to simplify DOM manipulation.
 * JQuery: this project utilses jQuery by hiding the image of the quotation once the user has submitted a search query, moving the search bar to the top of the screen when a search query is submitted, showing the book results output section when a search query is submitted and allowing the enter keyboard key to submit a search query.